kurt-krueckeberg/open-fda-device-events/docs/api.md

    | `meta.results.limit` | **Number of records** in this return, defined by the *limit* query parameter.
 If there is no limit parameter, the API returns one result.                                                                       |
    | `meta.results.total` | **Total number of records** matching the search criteria. |

-### The Five API Query Parameters
+### Query Parameters

-The API supports the five query parameters lsited below.
-The `search` paramter is the the most importnat and useful one:
+There are five query parameters.
+The `search` paramter is the most important:

 - `search`: used to specify Which fields to search for what.